How Relationship Mapping Shortens Your Sales Cycle

 Key Stakeholders Have Different (and Conflicting) Priorities

 Even if you can reach the stakeholders, you’ll probably find that they aren’t in lockstep about what’s most important to each business unit- at least, not yet.
+Sales leaders likely think they have different priorities than the marketing team, and vice versa.

 In reality, they do have shared ground, but it can be difficult for them to see that.
 The truth is, consensus can fall apart because stakeholders either can’t agree on the right problem or identify the best solution (or both).